yodrew/yodrew.github.io/_pages/psychology.md

 Trauma is not just a memory.
 It is damage with tangible, ongoing consequences.
 As you would expect, psychic trauma causes psychic illness: psychosis.

-Every day, under our breath or aloud in exasperation, we call people and situations crazy.
+Every day, we call things crazy.
+Under our breath or aloud, we get exasperated with people and situations.
 What if our colloquialism were clinically accurate?
 What if it were precisely what is wrong with us?
 What if we have been right about it the whole time?

-Sages throughout history have observed in us civilized people a pattern of _mass functional psychosis_.
+Sages throughout history have observed in us civilized people a pattern of _functional mass psychosis_.
+Functional means able to survive long enough to reproduce.
 Mass means universal.
-Functional means able to survive long enough to reproduce.
-Psychosis has two senses.
+Psychosis means psychic illness.
+It has two senses.

 Broadly, psychosis means psychic illness.
-Which mostly results from trauma.
-Which leads to exhaustion and intoxification: the abject acceptance of poisonous ideas, attitudes, emotions, and behavior.
+It originates in trauma.
+Which leads to exhaustion and intoxification.
+These lead to the abject acceptance of poisonous ideas, attitudes, emotions, and behavior.
 These compound in further dysfunctions of thinking, feeling, and moving intelligences.
 Dysfunction leads to failure and pain, both physical, emotional, and intellectual.
-Sickness, unhappiness, and confusion (or dogmatism) characterize civilized people.
-Such comprehensive chronic dysfunction marks our psychosis.
+Sickness, unhappiness, and confusion (including dogmatism) characterize civilized people.
+Comprehensive chronic dysfunction marks our psychosis.

 Narrowly, psychosis means the inability to distinguish fantasy from reality.
-Our particular fantasy is that the sliver of reality we are aware of makes up the whole of reality.
-Any idea that doesn't fit into our postage stamp-worldview gets unnoticed, ignored, or crushed.
+Our particular fantasy is that the sliver of reality we do know about makes up the whole of reality.
+Any idea that doesn't fit into our postage stamp-sized worldview gets unnoticed, ignored, or crushed.
 We can't help it.
 It is the inevitable pathology of mass major psychic trauma.

-The sliver consists of the grossest part of reality.
+The sliver we know about consists of the grossest part of reality.
 Scientists call it spacetime: three maneuverable dimensions of space, with one dimension of time, the present, locked in forward motion.
 Being grossly sensible, spacetime is especially amenable to intellection and mechanical manipulation.

-Thus our hyper-mental, industrial lifeway.
+This gives rise to our hyper-mental, industrial lifeway.
 We emphasize thinking at the expense of feeling and, to a lesser extent, action.
 We exalt the useless activity of athletics and prefer to make machines do the rest for us.
 Obsessive control of this sliver enables enough of us to survive each generation to imagine we are doing as well as possible.

 However, some of us find this common state to be... sheer insanity, if you don't mind.
 We have experienced grace, joy, and flashes of harmony with reality.
 We cannot help but see glaring proofs of mass psychosis in: